 When questioned by Meanwhile in Hawai'i and other outlets, Gabbard's press team has tried to distance her campaign from Gahres, stating that he is just a "volunteer," but Gahres' ties to Gabbard and his work for her campaign are apparent in the Facebook group, as well as in his email signature and official campaign email address.
 Gahres, a Hawai'i resident, has in fact done social media work for Gabbard for years on Facebook, Twitter, and Medium.
 A large majority of people currently working for Gabbard's campaign are either unpaid workers or freelancers.
 (See 4-24-19 Daily Beast article.)

 In the Facebook group, Gahres has hosted regular "Twitter strategy" conference calls and has instructed volunteers to target specific Twitter accounts that have posted information unflattering to Gabbard.

 Gahres' instructions to Gabbard's online campaign volunteers include blocking accounts on the list, "then reply(ing) so they cannot reply to you."
 Gahres also instructed campaign volunteers to create multiple accounts and "use one account to talk to other account and create hype and conversation."

 Gahres' apparent social media hit list includes journalists, LGBTQ rights activists, Syrian democracy activists, Indian citizens critical of Gabbard's ties to Modi, and Native Hawaiian leaders.
 Topping the list is Intercept reporter Mehdi Hasan, who has been critical of Gabbard and currently has over 647,000 followers on Twitter.
 At least six accounts on Gahres' target list are currently suspended by Twitter, including @riotwomennn and @bravenakblog.

-The "Twitter Operatives" spreadsheet and information from the closed Facebook group was leaked to Meanwhile in Hawai'i by a former campaign volunteer who wishes not to be named for fear of retaliation.
+The "Twitter Operatives" spreadsheet and information from the closed Facebook group were leaked to Meanwhile in Hawai'i by a former campaign volunteer who wishes not to be named for fear of retaliation.

 Disclosure: Christine Gralow is on the #TulsiGabbardEnemyList.